marcosvega91/msw-ssl/README.md

 ## Example of usage

 MSW is a very great tool for testing and for creating a mock server in a very easy way.
-Anyway many users could have problems using it when they are running their application not on `localhost` domain.
+Many users could have problems using it when they are running their application not on `localhost` domain.

 I have two use cases in mind: